scottyschup/ruby-curriculum/intro-algorithms.md

 The crux of your task is in implementing a `is_winning_node?(node, player)`.
 Intuitively, this should check that every child (grid after opponent's move) has a child (grid after our next move) which `is_a_winning node?`.
+To be clear, a winning node is one that absolutely wins, regardless of what your opponent plays.

 `is_losing_node?` should then be easy to define; none of the child nodes should be a winning node for the opponent.
+If a move results in your opponent having a winning node, you must trim that move.

 Final note: since the kind of search we're doing to evaluate `is_winning_node?` is a little sophisticated, it doesn't fit under DFS or BFS.
 That's okay; you'll have to figure out the proper recursion.

+Another note: when building the game tree, if you do not trim it, it could take upwards of 10 minutes (if not more).
+Think of ways to reduce branching.
+For example, if there is a winning move one could make, there is no way they would choose any other move.

 ## References